MicrosoftDocs/enterprise-graph-docs-pr/enterprise-graph/manage-synonyms.md

   ![Synonym Example](media/conflation-synonym/manage-synonym.png)

-As the picture shows, as long as your synonym model status is **Published**, your synonym model is successfully registered with conflation system.
+As the picture shows, as long as your synonym model status is **Published**, your synonym model is successfully registered.
 And with next time data ingestion, the synonym conflation will work as you defined.